TianhangWang/Siam_FC/README.md

 * The code is accompanied by necessary comments to facilitate understanding of how each step is operated.
 ## Notice
 * The main idea is from [SiamFC](https://github.com/HengLan/SiamFC-PyTorch)
+* I just went through the code line by line to get how to implement the code from nothing.